SEAME-pt/Autonomous-Lane-Detection/pytorch/README.md

 Click to see our [LaneNet model on CARLA](results/town4.gif), [Lane detection on CARLA](results/town5.gif).

 ## Datasets
-The datasets we are using to train the model are from: [This is an external link to the Datasets used](https://onedrive.live.com/?id=4EF9629CA3CB4B5E%213022&cid=4EF9629CA3CB4B5E&redeem=aHR0cHM6Ly8xZHJ2Lm1zL3UvcyFBbDVMeTZPY1l2bE9sMDQxNHNSb3BGVkgyOTVXP2U9Q2pjbDYy).
+The datasets we used to train the model are from: [Link to datasets used](https://onedrive.live.com/?id=4EF9629CA3CB4B5E%213022&cid=4EF9629CA3CB4B5E&redeem=aHR0cHM6Ly8xZHJ2Lm1zL3UvcyFBbDVMeTZPY1l2bE9sMDQxNHNSb3BGVkgyOTVXP2U9Q2pjbDYy).
 We used dataset8 and dataset10.
-However, we were using TUSimple and CULane beforehand, but couldn't get good results on CARLA, so we decided to switch datasets.
-For testing, we used dataset11 and **CARLA**.
 We have a testing script for CARLA in *carla_setup.py*.

 ## Pytorch Model